 Slow Fashion exists in opposition to fast fashion

 The slow fashion movement has been emerging among conscious shoppers (and designers) for the past few years rejecting the fabrics, ethics and styles of the fast fashion industry.
 Born alongside the slow food movement, they both advocate for similar principles such as clean materials, limited wastage, superior quality and care for producers.

 A slow fashion brand uses fabrics that are sustainable and of a high quality as opposed to the cheaper, synthetic fabrics used regularly by the fast fashion industry.
-Our goal is for your pieces to last you many years, and when no longer wearable can then be recycled or even composted.
+Our goal is for your pieces to last you many years, and when no longer wearable can then be repurposed or recycled, or even composted.

 Our slub cotton fabric is woven in the Kathmandu Valley, almost next door to where it is stitched.
 It takes weeks to prepare and ready.
 The finished fabric is durable, breathable and has a luxurious feel to the touch.
 The slub

 As we weave our fabric in Nepal, our transportation footprint is hugely reduced and our employment opportunities are increased within country.